Accommodation for exchange students

 If you have any questions about accommodation please check our FAQ or if you cannot find the answer, please send an email to firstname.lastname@example.org.

-In case you would like to meet up with us to discuss your accommodation, please call T +31 (0)20 59 84691 or schedule a phone call in our online tool.
+In case you would like to meet up with us to discuss your accommodation, please call us at T +31 (0)20 59 84691 to schedule an appointment or schedule a phone call in our online tool.